General Setup for Google Cloud Platform

 Create OAuth integration in Posit Connect

-The Posit Connect administrator creates an OAuth integration through the Integrations tab on the Connect dashboard.
+Using the information from the Google administrator, the Posit Connect administrator creates an integration through the dashboard’s System > Integrations settings.
 Once the OAuth integration has been created in Connect, it is available for use by all publishers.

-Alternatively, the example below shows how to create a GitHub OAuth integration using curl
+Alternatively, the example below shows how to create a Google BigQuery OAuth integration using curl

 with the address of the Connect server.